Find child care that you’ll love.Get Started

 Yes.
 You can use the search function to search for up to 6 children at a time.

 California has a variety of subsidy programs, with similar but different eligibility criteria and rules.
 Contact your local Child Care Resource and Referral agency to learn more about what programs and funding are available for you.
-To learn more about subsidized programs, visit this link. <LINK TO CHILD CARE SUBSIDY PROGRAMS>
+Visit this link to learn more about subsidized programs.

 Your local CCR&R works with licensed child care providers in your area to make sure their information is up to date and accurate.

 If you suspect something is wrong at a licensed child care facility, you can file a complaint with Community Care Licensing (CCL).
-For more information visit the Complaints to Community Care Licensing on our website. <link to Complaints to Community Care Licensing section>
+For more information, visit the Complaints to Community Care Licensing on our website.

 Child Care Resource and Referral agencies (CCR&Rs) are helpful, free services available to any family in California.
 These programs exist in every county in California.
 Locate your local CCR&R using this directory.